Agriculture in the United Kingdom: Livestock movement and record-keeping

-Farmers wanting to move their livestock outside their own farms must obey the Disease Control (England) Order 2003, the Disease Control (Wales) Order 2003 or the Disease Control (Interim Measures) (Scotland) Order 2002, as applicable.
-This means a farmer needs a licence from the Local Authority to move livestock.
+Farmers wanting to move their livestock outside their own farms must obey the Disease Control (England) Order 2003 (SI 2003/1729), the Disease Control (Wales) Order 2003 (SI 2003/1966) or the Disease Control (Interim Measures) (Scotland) Order 2002 (SSI 2002/34), as applicable.
+This means a farmer needs a licence from the local authority to move livestock.
 There are also minimum "standstill" periods once livestock has been moved, so for example, a farmer buying new cattle and moving them onto his farm must then wait six days before taking other cattle to market.
 Most livestock must be identified.
 Each individual cow must have a "passport" issued by the British Cattle Movement Service.
 Other farm animals such as sheep, goats or pigs must have a herd mark.

 Disease

-Designated notifiable diseases under the Diseases of Animals Act include anthrax, foot-and-mouth disease, fowl pest, bovine tuberculosis, BSE, scrapie, swine vesicular disease, Aujeszky's disease, bovine leukemia virus, rabies and warble fly.
+Designated notifiable diseases under the Animal Health Act 1981 include anthrax, foot-and-mouth disease, fowl pest, bovine tuberculosis, BSE, scrapie, swine vesicular disease, Aujeszky's disease, bovine leukemia virus, rabies and warble fly.
 Under the Zoonoses Order conditions that can be transmitted to humans, such as brucellosis or salmonella, must also be notified.

 The United Kingdom suffered outbreaks of foot-and-mouth disease in 1967 and 2001, with a less serious outbreak in 2007.
 There was also an outbreak of bluetongue in 2007.
 The most serious disease to affect British agriculture was BSE, a cattle brain disease that causes a similar disease in some humans who eat infected meat.
 It has killed 166 people in Britain since 1994.

 A current issue is the control of bovine tuberculosis, which can also be carried by badgers.
 It is alleged that the badgers are infecting the cows.
 A scientific report for the government recommended a selective cull of badgers, which immediately met with opposition from other scientists.
 The government is currently consulting on this issue.
 As of 16 September 2011, a total of 27 online petitions had attracted 65,000 signatures opposing the plan.